rubyforgood/rubybythebay.org/faq.md

 ##### Do you have scholarships?

 We have a limited number of scholarship tickets but are unable to provide transportation funds.
 Criteria for selection includes the ability to get to the SF bay area on your own and a brief application form.
-We will announce when scholarship applications may be submitted.
-Apply for a scholarship [here](https://docs.google.com/forms/d/e/1FAIpQLSc0c4aKi6hNu3x4aj01ivypoGfXXtswAstMtc4fcyGbOLPG7w/viewform).
+Scholarship applications are now closed, but [it's not too late to fund a waitlisted scholarship applicant to go!](https://ti.to/codeforgood/rubybythebay)

 ##### What do I need to bring?

 Bring yourself, your laptop, a power source, some clothes, pillow, sleeping bag, and your favorite board games.
 Historically weather has been between 40-70°F, so please bring clothes appropriate for the weather.
 If you anticipate skipping group meals, bring some munchies.
 If you're a light sleeper, bring earplugs.

+Note that critter problems can be a problem, so please check in with an organizer if you brought food for proper storage.

+If you have medication that needs to go in a fridge, please check with an organizer for directions to the medications-only fridge.

+*Reminder* Our venue is located on federal lands and federal law (*not* California) applies.

 ##### How do I get there?

 We will collect information about carpooling at and after registration.
 <!-- We are collecting information about carpooling [here](https://docs.google.com/spreadsheets/d/1nq7XrtqABpowMnNPPVbcRShYPwgfveUjF4TZu5CdCIU/edit).
 Please fill out the form if you need a ride or can offer a ride and Kalimar will do his best to match people up!
 Contact Kalimar at kalimar@rubyforgood.org.  -->
-We will also be coordinating further in the #carpool channel in slack.
+We will also be coordinating further in slack.

-##### How do I indicate I want to room with my friend/significant other?

-During registration we ask if there's anything else you'd like us to know - indicate in this section who you'd like to room with and we'll make it happen.
-Make sure both parties indicate bilateral interest.

 ##### How do room assignments work?
+How do I indicate I want to room with a particular person?

 Lodging is in bunkhouses.
 You may choose to be assigned to an all-gender, all-male, or all-female bunkhouse at registration.
+We'll check in with you a little closer to the event for your preferences.

 ##### Do you have a code of conduct?